mirisuzanne/mia/content/tags/index.md

 ---
 layout: base
-title: All The Tags
+title: All the Tags and Nothing Else
-sub: maybe I should add a search feature...
 show_tags: true
 eleventyExcludeFromCollections: true
 ---